 The Controller is not just a greedy, corrupt, power mad megalomaniac like Mavic Chen.
-There are moments that show he clearly enjoys being the Daleks right hand man, due to the power he can wield over other people.
-We see this in a memorable scene when the Controller threatens the family of one of his subordinates.
+There are moments that show he clearly enjoys being the Daleks right hand man, due to the power he can wield over other people, such as in a memorable scene where the Controller threatens the family of one of his subordinates.

 Still despite this its obvious that deep down the Controller does mean what he says when he tells the Doctor that he is doing all he can to help the people suffering in the Daleks camps.